 The Harbour Club is a modern restaurant with minimalistic decor and atmosphere.
 The establishment has a stunning view of the Grand Harbour in Valletta.
 That view, in combination with the dishes being served, is more than enough.
 The menu has Mediterranean dishes with a French influence.
 The goal is for diners to have a holistic experience that influences all senses.

 The Golden Fork is an elegant restaurant worthy of its name.
 It’s tucked away in a restored townhouse and offers a true Maltese atmosphere.
 The menu consists of Mediterranean dishes in a fine dining setting.
 The restaurant was opened by chef Letizia Vella in 2019 and was quickly recognised for its high quality.
 The food here is not only delicious but also beautiful to look at (and photograph).

 The Medina, Mdina (2020, 2021, 2022)

-The Medina of Mdina, possibly the best restaurant in the city?
+The Medina of Mdina is possibly the best restaurant in the city.
 This restaurant is hidden away in the narrow streets of Mdina, located in an old townhouse that has a lovely garden in the back.
 The ambience is romantic and intimate, hidden away from all hustle and bustle.
 The menu consists of dishes crafted from local ingredients and traditions, but with some modern and unique twists that are sure to highlight the chefs’ talents.

 Root 81, Rabat (2020, 2021, 2022)